Universiteit Leiden

 After graduating from this bachelor’s programme, you will have obtained academic as well as professional skills:

-• In-depth knowledge of and insight into the development of English literature in a historical-cultural perspective.
+• Insight into the development of English literature in its historical and cultural context

-• An active (writing, speaking) command of English at CEFR (Common European Framework of Reference) level C1 and a passive (reading, listening) command of English at CEFR level C2.
+• An active command of English (writing and speaking) at CEFR (Common European Framework of Reference) level C1 and a passive command of English (reading, listening) at CEFR level C2

-These skills are sought after by employers and well as by universities selecting candidates for their master’s programmes.
+These skills are sought after by employers as well as by universities selecting candidates for their master’s programmes.

 Your career prospects

-If you decide to continue your academic education with a master’s programme, you will find that graduates from the English Language and Culture programme are generally admissible to many master’s programmes in the field of humanities at universities in the Netherlands and abroad.
+Graduates of the English Language and Culture programme are generally admissible to a wide range of master’s programmes in the humanities, both at universities in the Netherlands and abroad.

-Where you find a job afterwards will depend upon your interests, knowledge and skills, and the elective choices that you made during your study.
-What is certain, however, is that you will be qualified to work in a broad range of sectors.
+Your future career will depend upon your interests, knowledge and skills, as well as the elective choices that you make during your studies.
+The English Language and Culture programme will qualify you to work in a broad range of sectors.

 Read more about your career prospects